MSc Accounting and Finance

 - Principles of Finance (30 credits)

-Entry requirementsApplicants should have: A good relevant first degree from a recognised university or higher education institute.
+Entry requirementsApplicants should have a good relevant first degree from a recognised university or higher education institute.
 Students who were educated in a language other than English should demonstrate an IELTS score of 6.5 (with a minimum of 5.5 in each skill) or equivalent in a secure English language test.
 Alternatively, students with an overall IELTS of 5 or 5.5 can study our pre-sessional English language programme prior to degree studies.

 AssessmentStudents will be assessed through examinations, coursework and a dissertation.

 Career optionsThe degree provides a good stepping stone to a career in accountancy, especially as accountants in commerce and industry, and also provides students who are seeking positions in the finance industry with both specialist finance knowledge and the necessary level of understanding of accounting.
-In recent years, employers of our graduates have included First City Merchant Bank and JPMorgan.
+In recent years, employers of our graduates have included First City Merchant Bank and JPMorgan. < Your time at university should be enjoyable and rewarding, and it is important that it is not spoilt by unnecessary financial worries.
+We recommend that you spend time planning your finances, both before coming to university and while you are here.
+We can offer advice on living costs and budgeting, as well as on awards, allowances and loans.